VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 ...
 Despite the chapter name, `git` isn't just a Linux thing - it's actually more of a programming thing, but you'll still probably want to use it for storing your configuration files for Linux, and it's worth learning *before* you really get into programming, which is why it's here.
 So, uh, what's `git`?

-The ELI5 of it is that it's a **Version Control System**, which really just means it can give you the eqivilent of save states on your files, like in a video game- and just like a video game, you can save (or go back to previous save) and have two different **branches** where you make a different decesion in each.
+The ELI5 of it is that it's a **Version Control System**, which really just means it can give you the equivalent of save states on your files, like in a video game- and just like a video game, you can save (or go back to a previous save) and have two different **branches** where you make a different decision in each.
 The only big point where this analogy breaks down is that you can **merge** two branches, resolving conflicts between them and that two different people can work on two different branches for them to be merged together.
-Rather than reivent the wheel trying to teach you the basics, you should go read
+Rather than reinvent the wheel trying to teach you the basics, you should go read

 <style>
     .cool{